Course No. 9025

 After reading Chapter 5, participants will be able to:

-4. Identify business vehicle operating costs using (or switching between) the actual cost method or the standard mileage rate, recognize the importance of expense and mileage records, and specify depreciation traps when purchasing a vehicle.
+- Identify business vehicle operating costs using (or switching between) the actual cost method or the standard mileage rate, recognize the application of R.R.
+90-23 and R.R.
+99-7 to the deduction of temporary work location costs, and recall the business entertainment expense statutory exceptions.

 At the start of Chapter 6, participants should identify the following topics for study: